orhanobut/logger/README.md

    .hideThreadInfo()             // default it is shown .setLogLevel(LogLevel.NONE);  // default : LogLevel.FULL
 ```
-Note: Use LogLevel.NONE for release versions.
+Note: Use LogLevel.NONE for the release versions.

 ### More log samples
 ```java